hashicorp/terraform-provider-aws/website/docs/r/chime_voice_connector_group.html.markdown

 * `voice_connector_id` - (Required) The Amazon Chime Voice Connector ID.
 * `priority` - (Required) The priority associated with the Amazon Chime Voice Connector, with 1 being the highest priority.
 Higher priority Amazon Chime Voice Connectors are attempted first.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `id` - Amazon Chime Voice Connector group ID.

 ## Import

 Configuration Recorder can be imported using the name, e.g.